View Document Text

 investment types listed below (leaving aside treasury bonds and treasury inflation

-protected/inflation linked bonds) are not guaranteed or insured by the FDIC or any other
+protected/inflation linked bonds) are not guaranteed or insured by the Federal Deposit

 to invest in securities like stocks, bonds, money market instruments, and other assets.
 Mutual